|Price||$15 - $1,306+ per month|

 - Tags — Create attributes that you define in an email subscriber.

 - Custom Fields — Track unique information per email that can be used in your automations.

 I’ve used all three methods in different combinations.

-Lists make it very easy to track a user and to group prospects and customers.
+Lists make it very easy to track users and group prospects and customers.
 For example, you can send different emails to customers than to prospects.

-ActiveCampaign’s lists hark back to the old days of email lists, when you set up each list with very distinct segmentation.
-You can create an unlimited number of lists, including multiple email lists, which is a plus for ActiveCampaign.
+ActiveCampaign’s lists hark back to the old days of email lists when you set up each list with very distinct segmentation.
+You can create unlimited lists, including multiple email lists, which is a plus for ActiveCampaign.

-Tags are dynamic data points about customers — think number of page views or purchases.
-Tags can be used to create attributes that can then trigger automations in ActiveCampaign.
+Tags are dynamic data points about customers — like the number of page views or purchases.
+Tags can be used to create attributes that trigger automations in ActiveCampaign.